rifatt3/Celebrity-Classifier/README.md

 Re-coded project to learn data science skills.

-In this data science and machine learning project, we classify sports personalities.
-We restrict classification to only 5 people,
+In this data science and machine learning project, sports personalities pictures are classified.
+Classification restricted to only 5 people,

 		1)Maria Sharapova